QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Disclaimers
+!!! info
     - Deploying Bloqade on AWS EC2 instances will incur a cost on the user that will depend on the AWS resources utilized.
     - Support on deploying Bloqade on AWS can be obtained via AWS Support.
 This is a one-on-one support channel that is staffed 24x7x365 with experienced support engineers.
 To learn more, follow [this link](https://aws.amazon.com/premiumsupport/).

 ### Step 0: Set Your AWS Region